QR4.5.9 Testing The Theory

 A real field is a mathematical function we use for avoiding the idea of action at a distance.”
 (Feynman, Leighton, & Sands, 1977), Vol. II, p15-7.

-For example, the electro-magnetic field can be based on Maxwell’s equations, a set of mathematical functions that describe how electro-magnetic waves travel through empty space to create electrical and magnetic effects from afar.
-Yet they aren’t a theory of how that happens, as they assume a complex dimension that doesn’t physically exist.
+For example, the electro-magnetic field based on Maxwell’s equations is a mathematical function that describes how electro-magnetic waves travel through empty space to create electrical and magnetic effects.
+Yet it isn’t a theory of how that happens because those equations require a complex plane that doesn’t exist physically, so it is a law of physics not a theory of physics.

 In science, an equation like E=mc² is a mathematical law that relates data facts, usually by an equals sign, while a scientific theory explains those facts.
-For example, the law of gravity is an equation that relates gravity to the mass of a body like the earth, but it isn’t a theory of gravity, so it puzzled even Newton, and he wrote it.
-Scientific laws describe how observed facts work while scientific theories explain why, so theories aren’t laws.
-For example, a germ theory of disease doesn’t need equations to work as a theory.
-In general, theories are theories and laws are laws, so they are always different.
+For example, the law of gravity is an equation that relates gravity to mass but it isn’t a theory of gravity, so it puzzled even Newton who wrote it.
+Scientific laws specify how observed facts work while scientific theories explain why, so they aren’t the same.
+For example, the germ theory of disease has no equations but still works as a theory.
+In general, theories are theories and laws are laws, and they are always different.

-Maxwell’s equations then describe how light waves travel but don’t explain it in theory terms, and the same is true for quantum electrodynamics (QED), its quantized extension.
+Maxwell’s equations then describe how light travels but don’t explain it in theory terms, and the same is true for quantum electrodynamics (QED), its quantized extension.
 But when the standard model adds that the equations work because the electro-magnetic field emits photons, this is a theory.
-The theory that gravity is caused by gravitons, nuclear binding by gluons, and neutron decay by weak particles must then stand as such, apart from the equations it explains.
+The theory that gravitons cause gravity, gluons cause nuclear bonds, and weak particles cause neutron decay must then stand on its own, apart from the equations it explains.

-The difference is that theories should predict new facts but equations just interpolate between the facts they are based on.
-This ability, to produce new knowledge, is how theories and equations differ, but the theory that virtual photons cause charge effects didn’t tell us anything new about charge, it just avoided the idea of action at a distance.
+Theories survive by predicting new facts while equations just have to interpolate between the facts they are based on.
+This ability, to produce new knowledge, is how theories and equations differ, but the theory that virtual photons cause charge effects didn’t reveal anything new about charge, it just avoided the idea of action at a distance.

-Attempts were then made to develop a mathematical model based on field theory, hoping for a Theory of Everything, or TOE.
-The result was superstring theory, then Witten’s M-theory, which assumes our space has eight extra dimensions, curled up so we can’t see them.
-Unfortunately, the result was a theory that could predict anything, and so it predicted nothing, as Woit explained decades ago:
+Attempts to develop field theory mathematics into a Theory of Everything led to superstring theory, then Witten’s M-theory, which assumes our space has eight extra dimensions, curled up so we can’t see them.
+Unfortunately, the result was equations that can predict anything, and so predict nothing, as Woit explained decades ago:

 The possible existence of, say, 10500 consistent different vacuum states for superstring theory probably destroys the hope of using the theory to predict anything.
 If one picks among this large set just those states whose properties agree with present experimental observations, it is likely there still will be such a large number of these that one can get just about whatever value one wants for the results of any new observation.
 (Woit, 2006), p242.

-Even worse, a theory that predicts everything can’t be falsified, which is bad news in science.
+M-theory can predict whatever you want, so it can’t be falsified, which is bad news in science.
 That a universe of eleven dimensions somehow collapsed into our three-dimensional world is untestable because no experiment can deny it.
-Good science is both fruitful and falsifiable, but M-theory was neither, so that it led nowhere is no surprise.
-Thousands of scientific papers were then written on a theory of dubious scientific merit, but how did this happen?
+Good science is both fruitful and falsifiable but M-theory was neither, so that it led nowhere is no surprise, yet thousands of scientific papers were written on it!

 Next